hzFishy/UnrealNotes/content/Unreal Engine/Extra/Unreal Engine learning speedrun.md

 > When you select an actor or asset, its properties and settings appear here, allowing you to tweak and configure various parameters.

 > [!example] Content browser (4)
-> It serves as your primary tool for managing assets, such as meshes, textures, materials, and blueprints
+> It serves as your primary tool for managing assets, such as meshes, textures, materials, and blueprints.
+> **It is strongly advised to always import assets using the Content Browser and not the regular file explorer** (there is somehow some exceptions).

 ## Viewport & Level
 ![[Screenshot_32.png]]